rust-lang/blog.rust-lang.org/_posts/2017-05-15-rust-at-two-years.md

 [Dropbox] is using Rust in multiple high-impact projects to manage exabytes of data where correctness and efficiency is critical.
-Rust is currently shipping in the desktop client on Windows running on hundreds of millions of machines!
+Rust is currently shipping in the desktop client on Windows running on hundreds of millions of machines.
 Jamie Turner recently [spoke at the SF Rust Meetup] about the details on how Rust helps Dropbox use less RAM and get more throughput with less CPU.